cchambe12/regionalrisk/README.txt

 	fs - if there was at least one day of freezing temperatures for that year for that species

-analyses/scripts/MAT.R
+analyses/addin_allpreds/meanspringtemp.R
-collects mean annual temperature data and makes new output file... mat_compressed.csv
+collects mean annual temperature data and makes new output file... mat_MAM.csv

-analyses/scripts/gDistance.R
+analyses/addin_allpreds/gdistance.R
 Gathers distance from coast data for each site

-analyses/scripts/NAO.R
+analyses/addin_allpreds/nao.R
 Gathers NAO data from Nov-Apr for each site and year

-analyses/scripts/SpacePrep.R
+analyses/addin_allpreds/spaceprep.R
 Gathers all of the above information and collates MST, NAO, elevation, distance and false spring information and prepares for finding the space parameter
 <><> output file is fs_allspp_orig_allpred.csv

 <><><><><><><><><><><><
 Spatial Autocorrelation
 <><><><><><><><><><><><
-analyses/scripts/Newspace.r
+analyses/addin_allpreds/mir/fixautocorrelation.r
 Sends off to Odyssey to get space parameter information based on Baumen et al. 2017
 <><><> output file is fs_space_orig.csv

 <><><><><><><><><><><><
 Run the Model!
 <><><><><><><><><><><><
-analyses/scripts/Bern_original.R
+analyses/models/bern_original.R
-Sends off to Odyssey for final model using fs_space_orig.csv
+Sends off to Odyssey for final model using fs_newspace_orig.csv

-fs_space_orig.csv
+fs_newspace_orig.csv

 	Meta:
 	lat - latitude